awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 If you choose to sign in as an IAM user or role in a member account in step 6, then that user or role must have the following permissions:
 `organizations:DescribeOrganization` – required only when using the Organizations console\.
 `organizations:LeaveOrganization` – Note that the organization administrator can apply a policy to your account that removes this permission, preventing you from removing your account from the organization\.
 If you sign in as an IAM user and the account is missing payment information, the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
 Also, the member account must have IAM user access to billing enabled\.
-If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.
+If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing User Guide*\.

 ------
 #### [ AWS Management Console ]

 **To remove a member account from your organization**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

 1. On the **[AWS accounts](https://console.aws.amazon.com/organizations/v2/home/accounts)** page, find and choose the check box![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/checkbox-selected.png) next to each member account that you want to remove from your organization\.
 You can navigate the OU hierarchy or enable **View AWS accounts only** to see a flat list of accounts without the OU structure\.
 If you have a lot of accounts, you might have to choose **Load more accounts in '*ou\-name*'** at the bottom of the list to find all of those you want to move\.